laurensk/Debitspace-Legacy/README.md

 The project is currently under development and you can check the current progress of Debitspace by visiting https://beta.debitspace.org.

 A first version of the accounting table feature is already online, fully working and can be found at https://www.debitspace.org.

+## Note
+Development of Debitspace is paused temporarily due to my personal time limits.